Common Student Visa Interview Questions and Answers

 Q. How will you fund your education and living expenses?
 How much does your school cost per year?

-- Purpose: The officer requires a clear and detailed analysis of your budget to be able to verify that you have sufficient resources to take care of yourself while pursuing your studies without breaking visa rules.
+- Purpose: The officer requires a clear and detailed analysis of your budget to be able to verify that you have sufficient resources to take care of yourself while completing your studies without breaking visa rules.
 They also wish to establish that you are in full knowledge of the financial obligation.

 Q. Who is paying for your education?
 What is their job and yearly income?
 Do you have any other income or assets?